 No matter which vaccine they get, few Americans will be immune in the next months to the call of the open road.
 Spring break is practically upon us, and the summer is coming soon after.
 Is it time for a cross-country road trip?
 Maybe!

 As the US starts to open- up a little bit in the coming months, consider this late-to-post-pandemic guide for fun, scenic, and rewarding drives to take with fellow survivors of the year-long house arrest.
-What are the best road trips for families?
+What are the best cross country road trips for families?
 Since different sites and regions will become safe at different times, common sense and local rules still apply.
 Read details on occupancy and hours, and book as early as possible.
 Keep masks handy—they’re required in any public area of a national park—but enjoy the wind on your face, the hum of the tires, and epic family “Bohemian Rhapsody” sing-alongs.

 For Retro Road Warriors: ROUTE 66